|Title:||Head Men's Basketball Coach|

 In 2008-09, Mays became the third Slocum recruit to be named to the Horizon League’s All-Newcomer Team after averaging 10.7 points and 3.5 assists per game.

-In 2007-08, Davis, who ranked fourth in the Horizon League with 15.5 points per game, and Barber each eclipsed the 1,000 point total during their final season of eligibilty.
+In 2007-08, Davis, who ranked fourth in the Horizon League with 15.5 points per game, and Barber each eclipsed the 1,000 point total during their final season of eligibility.

 Sulskis set the YSU freshman record with 46 3-pointers and was named to the CollegeInsider.com Mid-Major Freshman All-America Team and the Horizon League All-Newcomer Team.

-In 2006-07, the Guins played a school-record 31 games, won seven HL contests while posting 14 overall victories.
-YSU won a postseason game for the first time since March 2003 and played host to a postseason tilt for the first time since 1995.
-In the five-point-or-less nailbiters, Youngstown State was 7-1 and all 14 wins came when shooting better than an opponent.
+In 2006-07, YSU won a postseason game for the first time since March 2003 and played host to a postseason tilt for the first time since 1995.
+In the five-point-or-less nail biters, Youngstown State was 7-1 and all 14 wins, seven of which came versus Horizon League foes, came when shooting better than an opponent.

 During the year YSU had two three-game winning streaks in a schedule that featured three Big Ten foes, including NCAA finalist Ohio State.
 The Guins also earned victories over tournament participants Wright State and Eastern Kentucky.